Lightning-Universe/Pose-app/docs/source/getting_started.rst

 * :ref:`Install app from github <conda_from_source>` is for installation on a local machine or a fresh Lightning Studio.
 This option is mostly used for development purposes.

+The :ref:`bottom of this page <update_app>` also describes how to update an already-installed version of the app.

 .. _lightning_studio:

 Duplicate Lightning Studio with pre-installed app